Get involved in environmental projects. There are local groups you can join and projects happening in your area.

 The Moorabool Landcare Network formed the Rabbit Action Group in 2013 to address the district-wide problem of rabbit immunity to Calicivirus and Myxomotosis.
-The Group comprises members from Landcare groups, Moorabool Shire Council, Grow West and DWELP.
-The Moorabool Landcare Network has more information about this project.
+The Group includes members from Landcare groups, Moorabool Shire Council, Grow West, and DWELP.

-Grow West’s vision is to rejuvenate 10,000 hectares of the upper Werribee catchment, west of Melbourne by connecting large areas of public reserves; Brisbane Ranges National Park, Werribee Gorge State Park and up through to Lerderderg State Park, through a mosaic of restoration works on private property.
+Grow West’s vision is to rejuvenate 10,000 hectares of the upper Werribee catchment, west of Melbourne by connecting large areas of public reserves.
+These areas include the Brisbane Ranges National Park, Werribee Gorge State Park, and up through to Lerderderg State Park, through a mosaic of restoration works on private property.

 Moorabool Gorge Recovery Project

-The Moorabool Gorge Recovery Project is working toward the protection and improvement of the Moorabool River Catchment through revegetation, fencing, weed control and erosion control.
+The Moorabool Gorge Recovery Project goal is to protect and improve the Moorabool River Catchment.
+This is through revegetation, fencing, weed control, and erosion control.